Leonardo-Luz/webRTC-mic-stream/README.md

     ```

-2. Serve the client files using a simple HTTP server.
-Python is a convenient option:
+2. Serve the client files using a simple HTTP server.:

     ```sh

-      python -m http.server 8080
+      node server.js

     ```

     > This will serve the client files on `http://localhost:8080`.
-You can use any other web server if you prefer (e.g., `npx http-server`).

 3. Open the client in your web browser by navigating to the address where you served the files (e.g., `http://localhost:8080`).